 After a match, slightly deflate your ball as it will relieve the bladder and casing off the pressure.
 This will extend its lifespan.

 3. Clean your Ball

-After use, it is advisable that you wipe mud, grass and other stains off the ball.
+After use, it is advisable that you wipe mud, grass, and other stains off the ball.
 Do this with a wet piece of cloth.
 Never use detergents and other stain removing agents as they will damage the outer casing of the ball.
-If the mud is stuck, wait for it to dry then scrap it off with a soft bristle brush.
+If the mud is stuck, wait for it to dry then scrape it off with a soft bristle brush.

 The soccer balls reviewed in this article are the few that trample all others that are available on the market today.

 The bend-it champions league soccer ball is definitely the best soccer ball due to its high air retention, rebound ability, and durability.

 The Adidas miCoach smart soccer ball takes the lead in the training balls category due to the unique and advanced technology involved.
 However, its price is higher than the rest of the balls which makes the Adidas MLS top glider ball a suitable alternative.